Not all theories can explain the black hole M87* - News Break

 Not all theories can explain the black hole M87*

+FRANKFURT.
 As first pointed out by the German astronomer Karl Schwarzschild, black holes bend space-time to an extreme degree due to their extraordinary concentration of mass, and heat up the matter in their vicinity so that it begins to glow.
-New Zealand physicist Roy Kerr showed rotation can change the black hole's size and the geometry of its surroundings.
-The 'edge' of a black hole is known as the event horizon, the boundary around the concentration of mass beyond which light and matter cannot escape and which makes the black hole black.
-Black holes, theory predicts, can be described by a handful of properties: mass, spin, and a variety of possible charges.phys.org
+New Zealand physicist Roy Kerr showed rotation can change the black hole’s size and the geometry of its surroundings.
+The “edge” of a black hole is known as the event horizon, the boundary around the concentration of mass beyond which light and matter cannot escape and which makes the black hole “black”.
+Black holes, theory predicts, can be described by a handful of properties: mass, spin, and a variety of possible charges.4state.news